sasa1977/boundary/README.md

 Boundary is a library which helps managing and restraining cross-module dependencies in Elixir projects.

-## Status
+## Warning

-Highly experimental, untested, and unstable.
+This library is experimental, untested, and unstable.
+Interface might change significantly in the future versions.
+The code is not well tested or optimized, so you might experience crashes, or significant slowdowns during compilation, especially in larger projects.
+In addition, be aware that Boundary loads the application and all of its dependencies (recursively) during compilation.

 ## Documentation